 Dairy: Yoghurts and fermented milk.
 Cheese.

-Fruit and vegetables: Pickled cabbage (raw if possible), fruit juice.
+Fruit and vegetables: sauerkraut (raw if possible), fruit juices including fruit kefir.

 Sea food: Smoked fish.

-- barrier role against the entry or embedding of pathogens in the body through a variety of mechanisms
+A barrier role against the entry and/or embedding of pathogens in the body through a variety of mechanisms;

-These benefits depend on bacteria: some have a more digestive purpose (Lactobacillus paracasei, acidophilus, plantarum, Bifidobacterium longum…), others an immune purpose, notably Lactobacillus rhamnosus LGG which has been the subject of numerous publications.
+These benefits depend on bacteria: some have a more digestive purpose (Lactobacillus paracasei, acidophilus, plantarum, Bifidobacterium longum, etc.), others an immune purpose, notably Lactobacillus rhamnosus LGG, which has been the subject of numerous publications.